createdbymp/splunk_on_aws/README.md

 ![ec2 2](https://github.com/createdbymp/splunk/assets/87043765/c7e19ae7-8272-43a0-b020-2fc105472240)

+## Installing Splunk on EC2 instance

- 6. Create a Splunk account.
+1. Create a Splunk account.
 In the **Resources** section, click on the 'Create Splunk account here' link.
 Once logged in go to Products and click on Splunk Enterprise.
 In this demonstration we selected a Linux EC2 instance so we will be downloading a Linux installation package, specifically the '**.tgz**' one.

 ![splunk1](https://github.com/createdbymp/splunk/assets/87043765/9a6c86f6-bcac-4899-844b-ea1af132c2dc)

 ![splunk2](https://github.com/createdbymp/splunk/assets/87043765/4a2311e8-19ce-42f1-b94d-341d2d73546d)